- Welcome Message

 What will I study?

-History Arthur Marwick commented ‘History is to society as memory is to the Individual’ and we feel at Sutton Community Academy that this explains the importance of History today.
-We encourage students to study a wide range of historical time periods in order for them to really get a sense of the importance of history and how it has impact in every part of the world.
-In Year 12, students look at Germany 1919-1963 and Mid Tudor crises 1536-69.
-Whilst in year 13, we focus on an in-depth study of Russia 1855-1964 and on coursework based module on America between World War One and World War Two.
+Historian Arthur Marwick commented – ‘History is to society as memory is to the individual’ and we feel at Sutton Community Academy that this explains the importance of history today.
+We encourage students to study a wide range of historical time periods in order for them to really get a sense of the importance of history and how it has impacts in every part of the world.
+In Year 12, students look at Germany 1919-1963 and the Early Tudors 106–60.
+Whilst in Year 13, we focus on an in-depth study of Russia 1855-1964 and on coursework based module on America between World War One and World War Two.

 What can it combine with?